hummingbird-me/kitsu-tools/CONTRIBUTING.md

 Security
 --------

 Please do not publish security vulnerabilities before giving us a chance to fix them.
-All security issues should be reported to [josh@hummingbird.me](mailto:josh@hummingbird.me) directly.
-If you are not sure whether or not something is a security issue it is better to err on the side of caution and contact us at [josh@hummingbird.me](mailto:josh@hummingbird.me) first.
+All security issues should be reported to [josh@kitsu.io](mailto:josh@kitsu.io) directly.
+If you are not sure whether or not something is a security issue it is better to err on the side of caution and contact us at [josh@kitsu.io](mailto:josh@kitsu.io) first.